Stereotactic Breast Biopsy

 A very small nick is made in the skin at the site where the biopsy needle is to be inserted.

-The radiologist then inserts the needle and advances it to the location of the abnormality using the x-ray and computer generated coordinates.
-X-ray images are again obtained to confirm that the needle tip is actually within the lesion.
+The radiologist then inserts the needle and advances it to the location of the abnormality using the mammogram and computer generated coordinates.
+Mammogram images are again obtained to confirm that the needle is within the lesion.

 Tissue samples are then removed using one of two methods.

 - With a vacuum-assisted device (VAD), vacuum pressure is used to pull tissue from the breast through the needle into the sampling chamber.
 Without withdrawing and reinserting the needle, it rotates positions and collects additional samples.
-Typically, eight to 10 samples of tissue are collected from around the lesion.
+Typically, eight to 12 samples of tissue are collected from the lesion.

 - In a core needle biopsy, the automated mechanism is activated, moving the needle forward and filling the needle trough, or shallow receptacle, with 'cores' of breast tissue.
 The outer sheath instantly moves forward to cut the tissue and keep it in the trough.
 This process is repeated three to six times.